This Way In To Music program: About Us

 - We have one simple mission: Transforming Families Through Music Interaction Sessions.

-- Our program can HELP families raising children with disabilities.
+- Our program can HELP families raising children with disabilities but it’s also suitable for teaching environments, carer engagement and siblings and grandparents/

-- Each episode demonstrates fun, music-themed social interaction opportunities that have the potential for building comfort, connection and self-expression.
+Each episode of this way into Music demonstrates fun, music-themed social interaction opportunities that have the potential for building comfort, connection and self-expression.

 - The program evolves around innate attractions to rhythm, music and sound; an affinity which is present in nearly every culture and every human being (but not all).